 As emotional intelligence is an important factor in workplace success, an organization should focus on emotional intelligence in workplace training.
 Generally, peoples come into an organization from diversified cultures and work together.
 So, emotional intelligence training can align them with the organization’s mission, vision, and goal.
 Emotional intelligence in the workplace is the combination of some soft skills which can help employees to do better at their jobs.
 Emotional intelligence training is all about improving employees’ emotions and controlling the emotions of coworkers in the workplace.

-2) Self-management: Self-rolling emotions and reactions should be mentioned under self-management in the emotional intelligence at workplace training module.
+- Self-management: Self-rolling emotions and reactions should be mentioned under self-management in the emotional intelligence at workplace training module.
 Self-management helps an employee to build a better relationship in the workplace.
-The organization should include self-regulation techniques so that employee can learn and implement as well.
+The organization should include self-regulation techniques so that employees can learn and implement them as well.